TheBeachLab/selfhosted/getstarted.md

 ## Configure Wake on LAN

+First enable this feature in the BIOS.
 Check if the adapter supports WOL `sudo ethtool cable` and look for `Supports Wake-on: <letters>`.
 If `g` is among the letters, then it supports the *magic packet*.
 Also check if WoL is enabled `Wake-on: <letters>`.
 If letters contain `g` and not `d` then WoL is enabled.
 However, if letters contain `d` you need to enable WoL by running:

 `sudo ethtool -s cable wol g`

 You need to issue this command at every boot or by adding `wakeonlan: true` in netplan config file (see above).

-> WoL is enabled but does not seem to work.
-Need to investigate further in BIOS
+Finally in your computer issue the command `wol 00:ab:cd:ef:12:34` and the server should wake.